simphotonics/generic_enum/generic_enum_builder/README.md

 ## Examples

-For examples on how to use build generic enums see: [generic_enum_example].
+For examples on how to build generic enums see: [generic_enum_example].